Janction-R-D/janction-website/src/pages/Genesis/Help/Janction-help.md

 - After the user confirms the amount, click the **"Confirm Recharge"** button, and the system will prompt the user to check the recharge information.
 - **Payment Confirmation** :

-For purchasing JCT through stablecoins, users need to confirm the payment amount and confirm the transaction through a smart contract.
+For purchasing veJCT through stablecoins, users need to confirm the payment amount and confirm the transaction through a smart contract.

 #### **6.5 Recharge Record**